MPoL-dev/MPoL/docs/ci-tutorials/PyTorch.md

 We will choose some arbitrary place to start on the left side of the hill and use PyTorch to calculate the tangent.

-Note that Matplotlib requires numpy arrays instead of PyTorch tensors, so in the following code you might see the occasional ``detach().numpy()`` or ``.item()`` calls, which are used to convert PyTorch tensors to numpy arrays and scalar values, respectively.
+Note that the plotting library Matplotlib requires numpy arrays instead of PyTorch tensors, so in the following code you might see the occasional ``detach().numpy()`` or ``.item()`` calls, which are used to convert PyTorch tensors to numpy arrays and scalar values, respectively, for plotting.
 When it comes time to use MPoL for RML imaging, or any large production run, we'll try to keep the calculations native to PyTorch tensors as long as possible, to avoid the overhead of converting types.

 ```{code-cell}
 x = torch.linspace(-5, 5, 100)